Law Offices of

 Here are some cases in which Mr. Kleven participated at the trial level:

 Sykes v.
 Sykes-Hudson, et al., Alameda County Superior Court Case No. RG 04138653.
 Mr. Kleven handled all aspects of this case for two of the principal defendants, who were alleged to have engaged in defamation, assault and battery, intentional infliction of emotional distress, and related torts.
 The trial court dismissed all of the claims against one of the defendants pursuant to a motion to strike pursuant to Code of Civil Procedure section 425.16, and a motion for summary judgment.
-Although several claims against the other defendant survived to be resolved in a jury trial in September-October 2008, the jury found in favor of tht defendant on all counts.
+Although several claims against the other defendant survived to be resolved in a jury trial in September-October 2008, the jury found in favor of that defendant on all counts.

 Northern California Diagnostic Laboratories, Inc, et al. v.
 Neutronics Enterprises, Inc., et al. Northern District of California Case No. C-03-1563 VRW.
 Mr. Kleven began as plaintiffs' co-counsel and ultimately handled all aspects of this case involving claims for patent infringement, defamation, breach of contract and related claims, which settled prior to trial in 2006.

 Clement Corporation v.
-City of Antioch, Contra Costa County Superior court Case Nos.
+City of Antioch, Contra Costa County Superior Court Case Nos.
 C93-03437, C95-03811.
 Mr. Kleven drafted and helped to argue a post-remand motion for attorneys fees under the "private attorney general" doctrine, resulting in an award of more than $230,000 which was upheld on appeal.

 Weller v.
 American broadcasting Companies, Inc., Marin county Superior Court Case No. 120451.
 Mr. Kleven handled most of the pre-trial discovery and motion practice in this defamation case.
 A jury awarded plaintiffs $2.3 million, which was affirmed on appeal.
 (232 Cal.
 App 3d.
 991.)